 C-703: Policies for Services, Procedures, and Programs with Special Requirements

 Listed below are physical restoration services or procedures that have special requirements.
-The VR counselor reviews the requirements throughout this chapter before including any of the services in the customer's IPE or IPE amendment.
+The VR counselor reviews the requirements throughout this chapter before including any of the services in the customer's individualized plan for employment (IPE) or IPE amendment.

 The services are: